brianjosephwalters/asp-bethany-pie-shop/README.md

         * Framework handles password storage/salting/etc.
         * AddIdentity() call in service can set password configurations.
 * Extending Identity User Class
+    * Extend IdentityUser, add new fields, and update migrations
+    * Replace use of IdentityUser with ApplicationUser (even though the subclass is registered, it doesn't seem to allow the use of the superclass.)
+    * Update views for the new properties.
 * Role Management
     * Role-based / Claims-based / Policy-based
+    * RoleManager Framework should handle creating roles, adding roles to users.
+How roles are used is part of MVC and [Authorize].
+* Claims-based authorization
+    * External source of information for user's permissions.
+    * talks about what the subject is.
+    * key value pairs
+    * policy based - we have to register polices defining claim requirements.
+    * service.AddAuthorization(
+        {=> options.AddPolicy("DeletePie", => policy.RequireClaim("Delete Pie"))}
+    * We refer to the Policy later in our code.
+        [Authorize(Policy = "DeletePie")]
+    * Can combine several policies.
+All must be met.
+    * Combine with Roles.
+Both must be met.
+    * Custom Policies - built-in makes use of a Requirement, a Handler for Requirement, and a preconfigured Policy.
+        * Add one or more requirements to a Policy.
+        * IAuthorizationRequirement implements an empty interface but can hold custom methods around that requirement.
+        * AuthorizationHandler<RequirementType> evalues the properties of the requirement.
+One requirement can have multiple handlers.
+        * Handlers are then registered as a property of a Policy, which are created via service options.
 * Adding Third-party Authentication
+    * Use 3rd party providers to provide claims about the identity of the user.
+    * Don't need to store user credentials in our apps.
+    * Provide two factor authentication out of the box.
+    * Most common 3rd part yproviders are built into ASP .Net Core 3.
+        * Register Authentication Middleware as a service.
+    * Enable SSL in our application

+### Module 4 - Hardening your site against attacks
+* Sanitizing Input
+    * XSS attacks (cross site scripting)
+    * Input data should be cleaned before it is stored in the database of the application.
+        * HTML input
+        * Http Headers
+        * Query strings
+        * parsing attributes on images
+    * HTML Encoding
+        * Razor does HTML encoding for us.
+        * Check javascript and attributes
+    * Regular expressions when accepting input.
+        * used to have anti-XSS.
+    * Request Validation
+        * checks incoming data for potential threats.
+        * Throws error and input is blocked.
+        * Not being added to ASP Core, but gives us full control.
+    * Built in Encoders - Html, Javascript, Url.
+* CSRF Cross-Site Request Forgery
+    * Tricks end user to execute an unwanted action on site they are currently authenticated.
+    * Typically a state changing request, since they usually can't get access to the response.
+    * For example, place a link for a request on one site onto another site.
+      A user logged into the first site but in the second site could send the request to to the second site without realizing it because they have a cookie.
+    * Victim is logged in to a site.
+Browser doesn't know forged request is malicious (confused deputy).
+    * Social engineering required - need to get user to click link.
+    * Can be used along side xss
+    * OWASP Cheat sheets:
+        * Header Validation - validate Http request.
+Headers can be spoofed, but harder to do on victim's browser
+        * Synchronizer token
+            * A random string is sent back from server.
+Client needs to send back same string with next request.
+Value not available to attacker.
+        * Double submit cookie.
+            * Value is sent to client in cookie and request param.
+            * Compared on server.
+    * .Net Core Anti-Forgery Token
+        * first time requesting a page, a unique token is sent to client associated with user's identity.
+        * when user makes a request, server validates token is present and matches the identity.
+        * for attacks, Request is sent, but token is not.
+        * Already registered and available via DI.
+Extra config in the startup class.
+        * [ValidateAntiForgeryToken] / [AutoValidateAntiForgeryToken] - to all POST requests.

+### Module 5 - Validating Complex Models
+* Model Binding
+    *  Allows us to create .Net objects from the data in an Http Request, used as parameters for Action methods.
+    *  Binding values is abstracted away by the framework.
+    *  Works with simple types, complex types, arrays.
+* Model Binders
+    *  objects responsible for providing modeling binding systems with data from particular parts of the request.
+    *  Form Values, Routing Values, Query String Values - in that order.
+    *  Binding simple data types - string when expecting int will turn to 0.
+        * use int? to allow differentiation between 0 and null.
+    *  Binding complex types